naiborhujosua/naiborhujosua.github.io/aboutme.md

 {: .box-note}
 #### Note
 I am not seeking employment opportunities.
-Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by 1-on-1 Consultation which you can find on this site.
+Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by 1-on-1 Consultation which you can find out on this site.